 For Ross and other clergy planning to showcase the eclipse as both a scientific and a religious event, that stunning experience of seeing totality is an opportunity for discussing God’s handiwork.
 When Ross was a researcher at the California Institute of Technology, he would take his fellow scientists on hiking trips in the Sierra Nevada, he said.

 “When they would say, ‘Yeah, it’s gorgeous,’ I would say, ‘Why is it so beautiful?’
 It would always lead to a discussion about the Christian faith,” he said.
-For that reason — the opportunity to use natural beauty as a tool for evangelism — he thinks this eclipse will be a popular Christian event.
-“A lot of leaders of churches are going to be encouraging people,” he said, to go see the eclipse in August.
+For that reason — the opportunity to use natural beauty as a tool for evangelism — this eclipse will be a popular Christian event.
+“A lot of leaders of churches are going to be encouraging people,” he said, to go see the eclipse.

 It’s certainly not just church leaders who have that idea.
 Visitors from as far as Europe and Asia started booking hotel rooms months ago in sleepy little corners of Wyoming and Idaho where they will be able to see the eclipse.